-Recently, major international oil and gas companies have publicly announced significant acquisition and joint venture transactions within the Williston Basin.
-This has resulted in increased activity and investment in the region.
+The last several years has seen increased activity and investment in the Williston Basin.
 As activity in the Williston Basin increases, competition for equipment, labor and supplies is also expected to increase.
 Likewise, higher oil, natural gas and NGL prices generally increase the demand for equipment, labor and supplies, and can lead to shortages of, and increasing costs for, drilling equipment, services and personnel.
 Shortages of, or increasing costs for, experienced drilling crews and equipment and services could restrict our operating partners' ability to drill the wells and conduct the operations that we currently expect.